Skip to content

 ping: cannot resolve c2: Name does not resolve

-DNS lookup goes to the host’s resolver (192.168.122.1 in my case), which obviously doesn’t know about container names.
-NXDOMAIN, as expected.
+DNS lookup goes to the host’s resolver (192.168.122.1 in my case), which does not know about container names, so the result is NXDOMAIN.

 Port forwarding uses the CNI portmap plugin, which creates pf rdr (redirect) rules: